 Individuals also have the right to request that personal data is erased; to object to the processing of their personal data and for a restriction on processing their personal data.
 Any request will receive a response within 30 calendar days.

-Any suspected breaches to this Policy will be reported in the first instance to the Finance Director, as the person accountable for ensuring compliance with this Policy.
+Any suspected breaches to this Policy should be reported in the first instance to Qurab Ahmed, Data Protection Lead, BHA for Equality as the person accountable for ensuring compliance with this Policy, who will deal with the enquiry directly or liaise with the Data Protection Officer of the member organisation concerned.

-Where an individual believes that George House Trust has not complied with their data protection rights, they can complain to the Information Commissioner's Office (ICO)
+Where an individual believes that a member organisation of the PaSH Partnership has not complied with their data protection rights, they can complain to the Information Commissioner's Office (ICO)